-These Salted Toffee Caramel apples are a quick and easy Halloween Caramel Apple recipe using store-bought caramels and dipped in salted toffee bits.
+Although they taste fancy, these Halloween apples are a quick and easy Caramel Apple recipe using store-bought caramels, dipped in salted toffee bits.

 Here are a few other popular "Winnipeg things" that you may or may not recognize, depending on where you are from (my beloved "booter" is included):